Tax Free Savings Account (TFSA)

 As of January 2, 2009, you are able to start contributing to a TFSA, which can hold any combination of eligible investment vehicles, such as cash, stocks, bonds, GICs and mutual funds, the growth of which will be tax-sheltered.

-Your Scotiabank advisor can help you plan how the TFSA can help you meet your savings and investment goals.
+Your Scotiabank advisor can explain how a TFSA can help you meet your savings and investment goals – whether it’s short term or for future years.

 A TFSA allows you to set money aside in eligible investments and watch those savings grow tax-free throughout your lifetime.
 Interest, dividends, and capital gains earned in a TFSA are tax-free for life.
 Your TFSA savings can be withdrawn from your account at any time, for any reason1, and all withdrawals are tax-free.
 And if you want, you can put back the amount you withdraw into your TFSA.
 However, you have to do it the following year so it will not impact your contribution room.